-At St. Stanislaus Kostka School, we are committed to making Catholic education affordable for every family.
+At Saint Stanislaus Kostka Catholic School, we are committed to making Catholic education affordable for every family.

 90% of our students receive financial aid through a variety of programs.
 Assistance programs include, but are not limited to:

 - Indiana CHOICE — state voucher program that provides 50%-90% of tuition costs for eligible students.
 Eligibility is based on a variety of factors including household size and income.
 View details here.

 - Diocese of Gary Tuition Assistance — this diocesan program provides tuition assistance for Catholic students.
 Eligibility is based on a variety of factors including household size and income.
 Applications are now available ONLINE ONLY.
 Paper applications will no longer be accepted.
 You can complete the Tuition Assistance Application here for any children entering grades K-12.
 Pre-school students are not eligible for tuition assistance.

 - USDA Child Nutrition Program — provides free or reduced cost lunch to eligible students*; participating families may also be eligible for assistance with textbook costs.